bitrise-io/devcenter/_articles/reviews/Enable or disable a Step draft.md

             #!/bin/bash
             echo "This will never run, because of run_if:false"

 {% include message_box.html type="note" title="Experimenting with workflows" content="To experiment with different configurations for a workflow, without removing or disabling Steps, we recommend cloning the workflow.
 You can modify the cloned workflow as much as you wish without changing anything in the original."%}

 ## Running a Step only in CI environment

 Running a Step only in a CI environment means your build will skip that particular Step for local builds.
 Like disabling Steps, you can do this with a `run_if` expression.
+Use this to debug builds locally.

 1. Open your app's `bitrise.yml` file.
 2. Find the Step that you want to disable.